 Secondly, then, the baptism of Jesus at the Jordan revealed Him as the Messiah of Israel and the Son of God.
 Messiah (or Christ) means the Anointed One, and Jesus, as St. Peter proclaimed to Cornelius and his household, was Anointed at His baptism with the Holy Spirit and power (cf. Acts 10:37-38).
 In addition, Jesus Christ was revealed not as a mere ‘man of God’ (as we may refer to a prophet or saint), but as the Son, the Only Begotten One of God (John 1:18).
 This is very clear in the heavenly voice of the Father: ‘This is my Beloved Son, in whom I am well pleased’ (Matt.
 3:17).
 May all baptized persons, through Christ, remain forever cherished children of God, amen!

-Thirdly, St. Ambrose says that our Lord was baptized not so that He might be cleansed by the waters, but rather to cleanse the waters, so that they might possess the power of baptism.
+Thirdly, St. Ambrose teaches that our Lord was baptized not so that He might be cleansed by the waters, but rather to cleanse the waters, so that they might possess the power of baptism.
 Thus, Christ leaves the waters sanctified for the baptism of those who would come to believe in Him.
 May we, who have been baptized, continue to enjoy the sanctifying power of the Holy Spirit, amen!

-Fifthly, let us listen to St. Chrysostom: Christ indeed had already manifested himself at His birth by many signs, but people would not consult them.
+Fourthly, let us listen to St. Chrysostom: Christ indeed had already manifested himself at His birth by many signs, but people would not consult them.
 So He, who had in the meantime remained private, revealed Himself more clearly in a second birth (the baptism).
 For formerly a star in the heavens, but now the Father at the waves of Jordan declared Him, as the Holy Spirit descended upon Him, pouring forth that voice over the head of Him who was baptized.
 Christ was revealed firstly by a star and secondly by a dove and a voice; so may the things, persons and events we encounter everyday reveal ever more to us the goodness and saving power of God, amen!

-Finally, St. Ambrose says that Jesus, being a wise Master, does not teach only by words but also by practice:
+Fifthly, St. Ambrose says that Jesus, being a wise Master, does not teach only by words but also by practice: